-> - If sutures (stitches), staples, or glue were used to close your skin, you may take a shower.
+- If stitches, staples, or glue was used to close your skin, you may take a shower.

-> - If tape strips (Steri-strips) were used to close your skin, cover the wounds with plastic wrap before showering for the first week.
-Do not try to wash the Steri-strips off.
+- If tape strips were used to close your skin, cover the wounds with plastic wrap before showering for the first week.
+Do not try to wash the tape strips off.
 Let them fall off on their own.

-> Eat a normal diet.
+Eat a normal diet.
 Drink 4 to 8 glasses of water or liquids a day, unless your doctor tells you not to.

 - Try to walk and be more active.
 But do not overdo it.

 - If you can, take less of some of the pain medicines your doctor gave you.
 Some can cause constipation.

 - Try a stool softener.
 You can get these at any pharmacy without a prescription.

 - Ask your doctor or nurse what laxatives you can take.